Website icon Xpert.Digital

 Advertising in China – PDF Download

-Advertising is a billion-dollar business in China.
-As the world's second largest advertising market after the United States, China is expected to generate over $16 billion in advertising spending between 2018 and 2021.
-While the traditional advertising channels of print and broadcast are generally shrinking, outdoor and internet advertising are experiencing exponential growth.
-The expansion is mainly driven by the country's rapid technological advancements and a mobility-conscious population.
+Advertising in China is a multi-billion dollar industry.
+As the world's second-largest advertising market after the United States, China is expected to generate over US$16 billion in advertising spending between 2018 and 2021.
+While traditional advertising channels like print and broadcast are generally shrinking, outdoor and internet advertising are experiencing exponential growth.
+This expansion is primarily driven by rapid technological advancements and the country's increasingly mobile population.

 Advertisers in China have reduced their advertising spending on traditional media in recent years.
 This decline is particularly pronounced in newspaper advertising.
-Between 2013 and 2019, newspaper advertising revenue fell from 42.5 billion yuan to less than 7 billion yuan.
+Between 2013 and 2019, newspaper advertising revenue fell from 42.5 billion yuan to under seven billion yuan.
 Magazine advertising is also declining.
 In comparison, traditional broadcast advertising still holds a significant market share.
 Television is the cheapest advertising medium, especially for food and beverage brands.

-Out-of-home (OOH) advertising, particularly subway advertising, is an effective offline-to-online (O2O) marketing medium.
-Subway advertising in China often includes QR codes that direct consumers to the brand's Wechat page.
-Another common advertising format in subways in China: Zoetrope, a digital imaging system installed in subway tunnels.
-Passengers can see a series of moving images inside the train on the window, which looks like a 15-second video.
-With these technological changes, OOH advertising spending in China would most likely exceed 70 billion yuan by 2021.
+, particularly subway advertising, is an effective offline-to-online (O2O) marketing medium.
+Subway advertising in China often includes QR codes that direct consumers to the brand's WeChat page.
+Another common advertising format on Chinese subways is Zoetrope, a digital imaging system installed in subway tunnels.
+Passengers can see a series of moving images projected onto the window inside the train, resembling a 15-second video.
+With these technological advancements, OOH advertising spending in China is very likely to exceed 70 billion yuan by 2021.

-In a country with the largest online community in the world, the Internet has gained a higher market share in the Chinese advertising market.
-E-commerce, search engines and social media advertising are thriving.
+In a country with the world's largest online community, the internet has gained a larger share of the Chinese advertising market.
+E-commerce, search engines, and social media advertising are thriving.
 In 2019, advertisers in China spent approximately $65 billion on mobile advertising.
-WeChat, the country's most popular app, plays an important role in brand promotion.
-Its mini programs offer consumers advanced features such as e-commerce and task management.
-With its significant market penetration and conversion rate, WeChat would likely remain the most important online advertising channel for years to come.
-However, it is worth noting that ad fraud is more prevalent in China than in other countries.
+WeChat, the country's most popular app, plays a key role in brand promotion.
+Its mini-programs offer consumers advanced features such as e-commerce and task management.
+With its significant market penetration and conversion rate, WeChat is likely to remain the most important channel for online advertising for years to come.
+However, it's worth noting that ad fraud is more prevalent in China than in other countries.
 In 2019, nearly 32 percent of online advertising traffic in China was fake or invalid.
-Industry reports show that over 80 percent of global fraudulent inventory came from China, costing advertisers a loss of $18.7 billion in 2019.
+Industry reports indicate that over 80 percent of the world's fraudulent inventory originated in China, costing advertisers $18.7 billion in 2019.

 Important note: The PDF is password protected.